 A study by several Harvard researchers found that talking about yourself is a pleasure akin to eating.
 As in, people love it.
 Study participants went as far as to give up money for the opportunity to talk about themselves.
 What this means is that letting people talk about themselves will help them enjoy the conversation and can make you more likable.
 The best way to facilitate that?

 Ask this type of question

-As you move through your conversation, instead of responding to your partner’s story with a relatable anecdote, focus on really listening and asking follow up questions.
-A study last year revealed that this simple step actually made people more likeable.
+As you move through your conversation, instead of responding to your partner’s story with a relatable anecdote, focus on really listening and asking follow-up questions.
+A study last year revealed that this simple step actually made people more likable.
 We all ask questions.
 But prioritizing them can make a real difference.

 Be careful about how personal you go

 I took French throughout my schooling, and something I heard again and again over the years was not to ask a French person what their job is.
 In France and around Europe, it’s considered an overly personal question, and topics like politics are considered a more neutral — and intellectual — conversation space.
 This probably comes out of the fact that in Europe, where class has a longer and perhaps more complicated history, your profession has historically been deeply attached to your social status, and your social status has been trenchantly difficult to change.
 Asking a profession, then, amounts to asking, “what’s your social status?”
 In America, where we like to think of class as something changeable and thus less defining, and where work has less historically inscribed relationship to class, we don’t lend the question so much weight.

 That’s all to say that different questions can be considered “too personal” in different places.
 A good rule of thumb is take a topic that isn’t personal, like pop culture or sports, and ask for a personal take.
 As the conversation goes on, gage through follow up questions and your partner’s response whether or or not to move into more fraught subjects like politics and more deeply personal subjects like family.